Fairchild Channel F: Controllers

+The controllers for the system were conceived by Lawson and built by Nicholas Talesfore.

-The controllers are a joystick without a base; the main body is a large handgrip with a triangular "cap" on top, the top being the portion that actually moved for eight-way directional control.
+Unlike the Atari 2600 joystick, Channel F controllers lack a base.
+Instead, the main body is a large handgrip with a triangular "cap" on top, which can move in eight directions.
 It could be used as both a joystick and paddle (twist), and not only could it be pushed down to operate as a fire button, it could be pulled up as well.
 The model 1 unit contained a small compartment for storing the controllers when moving it or when not in use.
 The System II featured detachable controllers with two holders at the back to wind the cable around and to store the controller in.
 Zircon later offered a special controller that featured an action button on the front of the joystick.
 It was marketed by Zircon as "Channel F Jet-Stick" in a letter sent out to registered owners before Christmas 1982.

 One feature, unique to the console, is the 'hold' button, which allows the player to freeze the game, change the time or speed of the game.
 The hold function is however not universal (like the hardwired reset) as the four buttons are set up in code.
 The programmer can choose their function/purpose.
 The text labels explains the button functions in the built-in games (and some of the Videocarts).

 Despite the failure of the Channel F, the joystick's design was so popular—Creative Computing called it "outstanding"— that Zircon also released an Atari joystick port-compatible version, the Video Command Joystick, first released without the extra fire button.
 Before that, only the downwards plunge motion was connected and acted as the fire button; the pull-up and twist actions were not connected to anything.